cellrank.kernels.PseudotimeKernel#

 Parameters:

-• fname (Union[str, Path]) – Filename where to save the object.
+• fname (Union[str, Path]) – Path where to save the object.

-• write_adata (bool) – Whether to save adata object or not, if present.
+• write_adata (bool) – Whether to save adata object.

 Return type: